shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-faq.md

 - Filter for deals "pending action" to find deals that require the buyer's acceptance.
-- Search for deals using the seller name, which will be the publisher's Xandr Member name.
+- Search for deals using the seller name, which will be the publisher's Microsoft Advertising Member name.
-- Search for deals using the deal name, which will be the name submitted in Xandr systems.
+- Search for deals using the deal name, which will be the name submitted in Microsoft Advertising systems.

 ## Can a publisher pick and chose which DV360 buyers to automatically sync deals with?

 That is not a feature that will be supported.
-Deal sync with DV360 is designed to automate deal sync for ALL DV360 buyers as the design of the final state of this product is to enable all sellers in the Xandr marketplace.
+Deal sync with DV360 is designed to automate deal sync for ALL DV360 buyers as the design of the final state of this product is to enable all sellers in the Microsoft Advertising marketplace.

 ## I created a deal with DV360 member 1212, why did it not sync with DV360 systems?

-Deals created with DV360 Xandr members will not be supported in deal sync with DV360 as DV360 APIs require the DV360 partner ID declared in the deal.
-Xandr is unable to determine which partner IDs to associate with a member ID deal.
+Deals created with DV360 Microsoft Advertising members will not be supported in deal sync with DV360 as DV360 APIs require the DV360 partner ID declared in the deal.
+Microsoft Advertising is unable to determine which partner IDs to associate with a member ID deal.

 ## My buyer is seeing that creative format and creative requirements are undeclared but required in the UI, should they be concerned?